TheSeriousProgrammer/gepa-lite/README.md

 `gepa-lite` is a small prompt optimizer inspired by GEPA-style reflection.
 It evaluates a seed prompt, asks a reflection model to propose improved prompt templates, keeps candidates that improve minibatch performance, and tracks the best prompt on a held-out test set.

 The optimizer uses LiteLLM's `Router`.
-Declare two router model names by default:
+Declare these two router model names:

 - `student`: model used to answer task prompts
 - `reflection`: model used to rewrite prompts from feedback

+`PromptOptimizer` validates those declarations when it starts.

 ## Install